- LDL causes heart disease

 The causal role of LDL in heart disease risk has been long established, however, the evidence continues to mount.
 In the last year, the European Atherosclerosis Society Consensus (“EAS”) Panel published a position paper intended to better elucidate the mechanism behind LDL and the progression of heart disease.

-LDL-C, or low density lipoproteins carrying cholesterol, are labeled as the “bad cholesterol” because they have the potential to deposit cholesterol into the artery wall, where the accumulated plaque invites inflammation, eventually causing a heart attack or stroke.
+LDL-C is labeled as the “bad cholesterol” because these particles have the potential to deposit cholesterol into the artery wall, where the accumulated plaque invites inflammation, eventually causing a heart attack or stroke.

 To quote the EAS: